therooler/piqmc/README.md

 1. High performance SA and PIQMC QA Cython code. (`src/qmc.pyx` and `src/sa.pyx`)
 2. A python interface to call this code (`python_interface.py`)
-3. A file with different spin models, for now only the Edwards-Anderson model (`models.py`)
+3. A file with different spin models.
+We supports the 2D Edwards-Anderson model, and fully-connected models such as the Sherrington-Kirkpatrick model (`models.py`).
-4. A single script to run different experiments with (`run_experiment.py`)
+4. Scripts to run different experiments:
+4.1. (`run_SA_EA.py`)

 In order to call the Cython code, we need to install the package.
 First, install the packages in `environment.yml` and then run